Fencing

 Fencing is a combat sport that features sword fighting.
-The three disciplines of modern fencing are the foil, the épée, and the sabre (also saber); each discipline uses a different kind of blade, which shares the same name, and employs its own rules.
-Most competitive fencers specialize in one discipline.
-The modern sport gained prominence near the end of the 19th century and is based on the traditional skill set of swordsmanship.
+It consists of three primary disciplines: foil, épée, and sabre (also spelled saber), each with its own blade and set of rules.
+Most competitive fencers specialise in one of these disciplines.
+The modern sport gained prominence near the end of the 19th century, evolving from historical European swordsmanship.
 The Italian school altered the historical European martial art of classical fencing, and the French school later refined that system.
-Scoring points in a fencing competition is done by making contact with an opponent.
+Scoring points in a fencing competition is done by making contact with the opponent with one's sword.

-The 1904 Olympics Games featured a fourth discipline of fencing known as singlestick, but it was dropped after that year and is not a part of modern fencing.
+The 1904 Olympic Games featured a fourth discipline of fencing known as singlestick, but it was dropped after that year and is not a part of modern fencing.
 Competitive fencing was one of the first sports to be featured in the Olympics and, along with athletics, cycling, swimming, and gymnastics, has been featured in every modern Olympics.

 Competitive fencing

 Governing body

-Fencing is governed by Fédération Internationale d'Escrime (FIE).
-Today, its head office is in Lausanne, Switzerland.
-The FIE is composed of 145 national federations, each of which is recognised by its state Olympic Committee as the sole representative of Olympic-style fencing in that country.
+Fencing is governed by the Fédération Internationale d'Escrime (FIE), headquartered in Lausanne, Switzerland.
+The FIE is composed of 155 national federations, each of which is recognised by its state Olympic Committee as the sole representative of Olympic-style fencing in that country.

 Rules

-The FIE maintains the current rules used by FIE sanctioned international events, including world cups, world championships and the Olympic Games.
-The FIE handles proposals to change the rules the first year after an Olympic year in the annual congress.
-The US Fencing Association has slightly different rules, but usually adheres to FIE standards.
+The FIE maintains the current rules used by major international events, including world cups, world championships and the Olympic Games.
+The FIE handles proposals to change the rules at an annual congress.

+Bout scoring and duration

+In fencing, each bout (i.e. a match between two individuals or teams) is decided by either reaching a set number of hits or outscoring the opponent within a specified time limit, depending on the format of the competition.

+Individual matches

+Pool bouts: In pool rounds, each bout is fenced to 5 hits or a single period of 3 minutes.
+If neither fencer has reached 5 hits when time expires, the bout ends and the higher-scoring fencer is declared the winner.
+If the score is tied, a tie is recorded.
+At the end of each bout, the number of hits scored by both fencers is also recorded.

+Direct elimination bouts: In the knockout stage, each bout continues until one fencer scores 15 hits, or until the 9-minute total fencing time (split into three 3-minute periods) expires.
+A 1-minute break separates each period.
+The clock is paused whenever the action stops, such as after a valid hit.
+If the score is tied at the end of the third period, a 1-minute sudden-death overtime period is fenced.
+The first valid hit decides the winner; if no hit is scored, the fencer with priority (determined by a draw) wins.